hashgraph/stablecoin-studio/README.md

 > This may not be compatible with others solidity extensions, such as this one. [vscode-solidity](https://github.com/juanfranblanco/vscode-solidity)

-# Testnet reset procedure
-Whenever a testnet reset occurs, the factories must be re-deployed and the addresses on the SDK must be updated.
-1. Follow the steps in  [Deploying the stable coin factories](#Deploying-the-stable-coin-factories) to deploy the factories.
-2. Update the addresses in SDK's `.env` file to the newly deployed factories in order to pass the SDK's tests.
-3. Update the addresses in the CLI's configuration file in order to use the new factories in the CLI.
-4. Update the addresses in the web's `.env` file in order to use the new factories in the DApp.
-5. Create a PR to be validated and merged for the new version.

 # Deploying the stable coin factories
 In order to be able to deploy any stable coin, the `HederaTokenManager` and `StablecoinFactory` smart contracts must be deployed on the network.
 Whenever a new version of these contracts is needed or when the testnet is reset, new contracts must be deployed.
 Moreover, the address of the `StablecoinFactory` smart contract must be updated in the SDK, CLI and web modules as explained above.